-NORTHERN IRELAND WOMEN'S COALITION
+THE NORTHERN IRELAND WOMEN'S COALITION

-When the Northern Ireland Women's Coalition came together in April 1996 it set itself a number of measurements of success.
+When the Northern Ireland Women's Coalition came together in April 1996, it set itself a number of measurements of success.
 These included:

-- 1. Putting pressure on political parties to actively seek and address women's views, and to select women candidates. - 2.
-Demonstrating that women were available to contest elections, and to train women in electoral politics. - 3.
-Fielding candidates who would directly address women, and getting Women's Coalition representatives elected. - 4.
-Raising the level of public debate and awareness about women in politics, and encouraging media attention on the issue. - 5.
-Demonstrating the contribution that women have made, and can make, to politics, peace and progress.
+1. Putting pressure on political parties to actively seek and address women's views and to select women candidates.

+2. Demonstrating that women were available to contest elections, and to train women in electoral politics.

+3. Fielding candidates who would directly address women, and getting women's coalition representatives elected.

+4. Raising the level of public debate and awareness, about women in politics, and encouraging media attention on the issue.

+5. Demonstrating the contribution that women have made, and can make, to politics, peace and progress.

-By the evening of Friday 31 May, it was clear that the Northern Ireland Women's Coalition had effectively met its targets.
-Se venty women had contested the election on behalf of the Women's Coalition, with two being elected on the Regional List.
-A large number of women had been introduced to active politics for the first time.
-The issue of women in politics had attracted considerable media attention.
-As a result, mainstream political parties began arguing that the Women's Coalition was unnecessary as they were promoting women within their ranks.
+By the evening of Friday 31st May, it was clear that the Northern Ireland Women's Coalition had effectively met its targets - 70 women had contested the elections on behalf of the Coalition, with two of these women being elected on the basis of the Regional List system.
+A large number of women had been introduced into active political involvement for the first time.
+The issue of women and politics had attracted considerable media attention.
+As a result, mainstream political parties began arguing that the Women's Coalition was unnecessary, as they were promoting women within their ranks.
 However, the Women's Coalition was proved to be right in the end; it has provided the only women at the negotiating table.